franc-pentest/ldeep/README.rst

         ou                  Return the list of organizational units with linked GPO. pkis                List pkis.
         pso                 List the Password Settings Objects.
-        subnets             List sites and associated subnets.
+        silos               List the silos configured in the Active Directory. subnets             List sites and associated subnets.
         trusts              List the domain's trust relationships.
         users               List users according to a filter.